lucasmgomez/SP500-TimeSeries-Forcasting/Version 2/README.md

 An attempt to use GRU's to predict the SP500 with time series data based on 10 market factors.
 The data for these factors can be found [here](https://fred.stlouisfed.org/graph/?g=vhrP)

-All source code found in the MarketModel2.ipynb Google Collab
+All source code found in the MarketModel2.ipynb

 ## Disclaimer